farhan066/farhan066/README.md

 - 🤝 I’m looking for help with **pretty much everything.
 If you know how to breathe while coding, please mentor me.**

-- 👨‍💻 All of my projects are available at [farhanahmad.tech (I got this domain for free](farhanahmad.tech (I got this domain for free)
+- 👨‍💻 All of my projects are available at [farhanahmad.tech](farhanahmad.tech) (I got this domain for free)

-- 📝 I regularly write articles on [nothing.
-But if procrastination were a blog, I’d be a top writer.](nothing.
-But if procrastination were a blog, I’d be a top writer.)
+- 📝 I regularly write articles on nothing.
+But if procrastination were a blog, I’d be a top writer.

-- 💬 Ask me about **react and css.
+- 💬 Ask me about **any design and coding stuff.
 Warning: my answers may be 30% correct, 70% ChatGPT copy-paste**

 - 📫 How to reach me **farhan06.contact@gmail.com (please don't)**